markjoshwel/3yu/README.md

 # 3yu

-a horrible esoteric language where everything is 3 segments wide
+a horrible esoteric language where everything is 3 subunits wide

 oh and its almost-pure functional too i guess